 When you forget about the end product and remain genuine, it affects more people.
 We, as a species, as a collective and as artists own these public spaces.
 We own what goes into them.
 We need to be able to speak and be able to express our voices.
 It's our turn as artists to give back and be able to believe in that.

 NYU Abu Dhabi also has a great space.
 I was probably one of the first shows that came into the Project Space when they opened for the public.
 Initially, when Maya Allison was telling me about the space to think about a solo show, I wasn’t ready to have a solo.
 I said, “I’m friends with Mohamed Mazrouei.”
 Since I met him I’ve been daydreaming, hallucinating about working together.
 That was the first time we worked together.
-That was his first time in his 30-year career to collaborate with another artist... a lot of responsibility!
+It was his first time in his 30-year career that he collaborated with another artist.
+A lot of responsibility.
 He was in Cairo and I was dealing with everything on the site.
 But it was an experience that I will always be grateful for.
 It was super generous to just give someone space and say “Hey, do whatever you want.”
 Soon after that, I shifted towards working on the solo.

 D.R.: For The Cup and The Saucer, you worked with curator Munira Al Sayegh.
 How did your vision come together to make the exhibition happen?

 H.L.: Working with Munira Al Sayegh put things into a structure.
 It was a different experience from working with a “curator.”
 It felt like more of a collaboration, figuring out what’s the story that I wanted to say.
 We switched roles, we’d go back and forth with everything that we were doing.
 She did not technically produce works but her discussions and ideas around the work have definitely influenced the outcome of what we saw in the show.